 Our understanding of the mechanisms of evolution at the genomic level is being transformed by the current explosion of massive sequencing of non-model organisms.
 Together with Rafael Zardoya and colleagues we are using RNA-seq to obtain a large number of homologous loci from a set of marine snail species, a recent radiation of the genus Trovaoconus endemic from the Cape Verde islands.
 With Jesus Troncoso at the University of Vigo we are studying different aspects of transcriptomic evolution and using these data to decipher the role of incomplete lineage sorting and gene duplication on the rapid evolution of related genomes.
 Currently we are focusing in the genus Elysia and Hypselodoris.

 We are currently working on the de novo genome and transcriptome sequencing of the marine bivalve Mytilus galloprovincialisusing NGS technologies.
 Mussel is a very common and commercially important bivalve in the coasts of Galicia and there is a lot of local research around it.
-This work is done in collaboration with Antonio Figueras and Beatriz Novoa lab at the Institute of Marine Research (CSIC) in Vigo.
+This work is done in collaboration with Antonio Figueras and Beatriz Novoa lab at the Institute of Marine Research (CSIC) in Vigo, and with the CNAG in Barcelona.